mist64/cbmsrc/README.md

 * This only contains the controller.
 The DOS and IEEE code is in DOS_8250.

+## PRINTER_8023P

+The CBM 8023P printer source code (1980).
+Extracted from 8023p-printer-source.d64 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.

+The CBM 8023P is a dot matrix printer with an IEEE-488 connection, a 6502/6532-based controller, and a Brother M82 machanism.
+The source contains references to Epson Model 3110/3210 mechanisms which seem to have been used in earlier printers.

 # Credits

 This repository is maintained by Michael Steil, mist64@mac.com